JFK Website (0)

 United States.
 Department of Agriculture(1)

 United States.
 Congress.
 Senate.
 Recording Studio(1)

 Edelman discusses Robert F. Kennedy’s (RFK) 1968 Washington D.C. presidential campaign, RFK’s farm program, and RFK’s California 1968 presidential debate debacle with Eugene J. McCarthy, among other issues.

 This folder contains correspondence, press releases, newsletters, and campaign flyers concerning Senator Hubert H. Humphrey’s 1960 presidential campaign and his plans for the aged, the economy, farm programs, and labor.
 Also included in this folder are financial statements for the 1960 presidential campaigns of Senator John F. Kennedy, Senator Hube...

-Silent motion picture containing film spots featuring Senator John F. Kennedy.
+Motion picture containing film spots featuring Senator John F. Kennedy.
 All were filmed on a studio set.
 First Senator Kennedy speaks about a Senate bill addressing corruption in labor unions.
-Next Senator Kennedy discusses a labor bill with an unidentified Congressman.
-Next Senator Kennedy announces his candidacy in Presidential primaries i...
+Next Senator Kennedy discusses a labor bill with Representative George S. McGovern (South Dakota).
+Next Senator Kennedy announces his candidacy in Presidenti...